Oktopuce/site_generator/Documentation/Administrators/UpdateTemplate/Index.rst

 The model home page template could have many TypoScript constants defined for pages, tt_content, custom tables, etc.

 You can add some comments in the model constant template in order to give some directives for the mapping between old uid and new uid.
+You can also defined your own directives, have a look at :ref:`event listener <eventListener>`.

 Sample
 ------